 One of the Firm's major global Pro Bono and Community Investment initiatives is our Human Rights Working Group, which brings together more than 200 lawyers and partners who are passionate about using their expertise on human rights work.
-We provide pro bono support to human rights charities and international non-governmental organisations, such as Bail for Immigration Detainees, Fair Trials International, Liberty Asia, the Vance Center and the International Centre for Missing and Exploited Children, in the delivery of their work.
+We provide pro bono support to human rights charities and international non-governmental organisations, such as Fair Trials International, Liberty Asia, the Vance Center, Justice Without Borders and the International Centre for Missing and Exploited Children, in the delivery of their work.
 This support might take the form of representing marginalised communities in court, submitting amicus curiae briefs and undertaking international comparative research projects to inform policy work.
+In some countries, we provide pro bono representation to individuals who have suffered breaches of their human rights.

 The Firm's Human Rights Working Group delivers training for (and with) our clients on human rights compliance.
-We have also recently collaborated with A4ID and the East Africa Law Society to deliver free business and human rights workshops to lawyers in Uganda and Tanzania.
 We advise commercial clients on their human rights policies, particularly in light of the adoption by the UN Human Rights Council of the Guiding Principles on Business and Human Rights, and the applicability to their business of instruments such as the European Convention on Human Rights and the Charter of Fundamental Rights.
+We regularly attend the UN Forum on Business and Human Rights and in November 2017 convened a panel on access to remedy for migrant workers.
 We also publish The Business and Human Rights Review, an interdisciplinary journal that brings together academia, business, NGOs and multilateral bodies to debate issues pertaining to the relationship between business and human rights.
-The fourth edition, released in summer 2016, had a focus on modern slavery.